Table of Contents

 Depository Institutions

-Depository institutions, as the term implies, actively serve as institutions or business organizations that legally allow the acceptance of currency deposits for business transactions and savings.
-These institutions mainly obtain funds through public deposits.
-Examples are:
+Depository institutions, as the name suggests, are businesses legally authorized to accept public deposits for business transactions and savings.
+These institutions primarily obtain funds through public deposits.
+Examples include:

 - Banks